LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Attainments/Unbound Fate.md

 The mage is immediately aware when one of the above circumstances applies, and may protect herself by spending a point of Mana.

-The character enters a Clash of Wills with the intruding power, using her Gnosis + Fate.
+The character enters a Clash of Wills with the intruding power, using her Gnosis + [[Fate]].